Counterparts (Rush album): Release

 Before the album was released, it premiered during a radio special hosted by Steve Warden on CILQ in Toronto on October 14, 1993.

 It debuted at No. 2 on the Billboard album chart for the week ending Nov.
 6, 1993, kept out the top spot by another debuting album, Pearl Jam's Vs. Counterparts earned a gold certification in the United States in December 1993.
 The album earned a gold certification in Canada in 1994.

 The band supported Counterparts with a four-month tour limited to the United States and Canada.
 Relations between the members were reportedly tense, and they followed the tour with a long break, during which lead singer/bass player Geddy Lee planned to spend time with his growing family, while each member explored other creative interests, such as a Lifeson solo album.

 Reception

-Odyssey wrote that Counterparts is one of Rush's most unique and best releases in their entire catalog, and called it very heavy sounding.
+This album was well-received by fans and reviewers, hitting the shelves at #2 on the charts (Rush's first album to do this), and going gold in only one month, despite being prog rock during the peak of grunge.
+The album did return the band to a more aggressive rock sound.
+Retroactively, it is seen as a typical Rush album, with strong composition and performance, but with somewhat formulaic, conservative song writing.
+On Spotify, Animate and Nobody's Hero each stand out as having two to three times as many plays as the next-most-played tracks.
+Progarchives calls it their best album of the 1990s.